igorbrasileiro/DataStructure/README.md

-# leda
+# Data Structure
-Roteiros LEDA - 2016
+Activities submited in the course of Data Structure @ UFCG - 2016.